USEPA-Temp/CAERS/cef-web/README.md

 ## Development server

-Run mvn spring-boot:run.
-Navigate to `http://localhost:8080/cef-web`.
+Run `mvn spring-boot:run` Navigate to `http://localhost:8080/cef-web`.
 The app will automatically reload if you change any of the source files.

 You need to open a command line and navigate to your project and to `src/main/webapp` and run `ng build --watch` to continuously build the Angular TypeScript code while developing and reloading it.